 12.10.
-Report on subordination relationships, service provision or control held, in the past 3 financial years, between the managers of the issuer and:
+Report on subordination relationships, service provision or control held, in the past 3 financial years, between the manac aers of f the issuer a and: --- ----------- -------------- ------

-- a. company controlled directly or indirectly by the Company, with the exception of those in which the Company holds all the share capital, directly or indirectly - b. direct or indirect controller of the Company - c. if relevant, supplier, customer, debtor or creditor of the Company, its subsidiary or controller or companies controlled by any of these people
+- a. company controlled directly or indirectly by the Company, with the exception of those in which the Company holds all the share capital, directly or indirectly b. direct or indirect controller of the Company c. if relevant, supplier, customer, debtor or creditor of the Company, its subsidiary or controller or companies controlled by any of these people